 - 1. An application for admission with an application fee of \$35 (non-refundable). - 2.
 An official ACT or SAT score report.
 [For more accurate academic advising and awarding of credit based on subject scores, an official score report from the American College Testing (ACT) Program is needed.]
 Freshmen age 25 or older that rank in the upper half of their high school graduating class will not be required to take the ACT or SAT.
+Freshmen age 25 or older that do not rank in the upper half of their high school graduating the ACT or SAT.
 Freshmen age 25 or older that do not rank in the upper half of their high school graduating class have the option of being admitted on academic probation or taking the ACT or SAT while meeting the regular admission requirements. - 3. (for early acceptance) A high school transcript indicating current class rank, GPA, and/or ACT, SAT scores.
 The transcript must be sent at the end of the fall semester of the student's senior year. - 4.
 An official final high school transcript after graduation that indicates graduation date and class rank.